ICE to sell Trayport after losing UK competition watchdog appeal

 2 Min Read

-NEW YORK, July 7 (Reuters) - Intercontinental Exchange Inc said it will sell energy trading software firm Trayport after losing an appeal of a decision by Britain's competition watchdog calling for the divestment to preserve competition in the utility derivatives trading industry.
+NEW YORK (Reuters) - Intercontinental Exchange Inc (ICE.N) said it will sell energy trading software firm Trayport after losing an appeal of a decision by Britain's competition watchdog calling for the divestment to preserve competition in the utility derivatives trading industry.

 The Competition and Markets Authority said on Friday that ICE's control of Trayport, which the exchange and clearinghouse operator bought in late 2015 for $650 million in stock, would result in a "substantial lessening of competition" in two markets.
 The CMA said the only effective remedy would be the total divestiture of Trayport by ICE.